There are times when a legal dispute arises, which requires an experienced litigation attorney to resolve.

-Litigation attorneys are an indispensable resource if you are looking to file a legal claim, or need to defend yourself against a claim filed against you.
-While predominantly thought of as trial lawyers, there are many functions that an experienced Litigator can performs for you even if your case never goes to court.
-Litigation attorneys can:
+Litigation attorneys are an indispensable resource if you are looking to contest a legal claim.
+Legal claims include defending clients against a suit filed against them.
+Besides focusing on courtroom trials, there are many functions that an experienced Litigator can perform to represent clients.
+Including assistance even if your case never goes to court.

-- Provide legal defense in a lawsuit against you
+- Provide legal defense in a case filed against you

-- Provide guidance for decision making to ensure that no legal issues arise as a consequence of a planned course of action.
+- Guide decision-making to ensure that no legal issues arise due to a planned course of action.

-Below is a list of litigation areas that Dagger Law attorneys can assist with.
+Although these examples are far from all-inclusive, they represent some basic situations where litigation attorneys provide valuable legal representation.
 Please note that some of these areas may also have a specialized page with additional information.
-To read further, click on the litigation case type:
+To see more detail on these pages, click on the litigation case type: